tnhu/kanji/README.md

 ## Setup

-You can import Kanji and its dependencies separately:
+In your webpage, import Kanji and its dependencies separately:

 ``` html
 <script src="lib/jquery.js" type="text/javascript"></script>